Otbivnoe/Framezilla/README.md

 ![Swift 3.0.x](https://img.shields.io/badge/Swift-3.0.x-orange.svg)
 [![License](https://img.shields.io/cocoapods/l/Framezilla.svg?style=flat)](http://cocoadocs.org/docsets/Framezilla)

-**Everyone wants to see smooth scrolling, that tableview or collectionview scrolls without any lags and it's right choice.
+**Everyone wants to see a smooth scrolling, that tableview or collectionview scrolls without any lags and it's a right choice.
 But the constraints do not give it for us.
-Therefore, we have to choose manual calculation frames, but sometimes, when cell has a complex structure, code has not elegant, beautiful structure.**
+Therefore, we have to choose manual calculation frames, but sometimes, when cell has a complex structure, code has not an elegant, beautiful structure.**

 **So, it's library for those, who want to see smooth scrolling with elegant code under the hood!**